Storefront with glass door, "bien venue" text, and culinary illustrations

 But that’s only the beginning!

-Regardless of our individual starting points, we as speech-language pathologists in the United States also all live and work within a shared dynamic context that combines continually evolving norms, expectations, requirements, regulations, laws, and events.
 Our society’s history and our profession’s history shape our current practice.
 Our clients and colleagues bring their own histories, lives, needs, journeys, goals, and opinions.
+Practicing speech-language pathology does not mean sitting alone, focusing on ourselves.
+Speech-language pathology and communication care mean thinking about other people and working with other people.
 We live and work surrounded by culture, language, and identities — our own, our clients’, our colleagues’, and our society’s.

 In other words: Our work as speech-language pathologists requires us to engage routinely and thoughtfully with everything that culture, language, and identity can mean.